Robert II, Count of Flanders: Early life

+was split off from the diocese of Cambrai in 1093/94 and Lambert of Guines elected as its first bishop.

 First Crusade

-After becoming count in 1093, Robert joined the First Crusade, launched by Pope Urban II in 1095.
+In 1095, Robert joined the First Crusade, launched by Pope Urban II.
 He made his wife, Clementia of Burgundy, regent in Flanders, and formed the army of Robert the Crusader that followed the retinue of his kinsman Godfrey of Bouillon, Duke of Lower Lorraine.
 After reaching Constantinople, the crusaders were obliged to swear an oath of fealty to Byzantine emperor Alexius I Komnenus and promise to return to the Byzantine Empire any land they might capture.
 Robert, whose father had already served Alexius during his pilgrimage in the 1080s, had no problem swearing this oath, but some of the other leaders did and there was some delay in leaving the city.

 Robert then participated in the Siege of Nicaea, after which the army was split into two groups.
 Robert marched with Stephen of Blois, Bohemond of Taranto, Robert Curthose, and the Byzantine guides, one day ahead of the rest of the crusaders.
 This army was surrounded by the Seljuk sultan Kilij Arslan at the Battle of Dorylaeum on 30 June 1097.
-The next day, the second army, led by Raymond IV of Toulouse, Godfrey of Bouillon, and Hugh of Vermandois, arrived and broke the encirclement; the two armies joined together, with Robert and Raymond forming the centre.
-The Turks were defeated and the crusaders continued their march.
+The next day, the second army, led by Raymond IV of Toulouse, Godfrey of Bouillon, and Hugh of Vermandois, arrived and broke the encirclement; the two armies joined, with Robert and Raymond forming the centre.
+The Turks were defeated, and the crusaders continued their march.

 At the end of 1097 the crusaders arrived at Antioch.
 The Siege of Antioch lasted many months; in December, Robert and Bohemund briefly left the army to raid the surrounding territory for food, and on 30 December they defeated an army sent to relieve Antioch, led by Duqaq, ruler of Damascus.
 Antioch was eventually betrayed to Bohemund by an Armenian guard, and Robert was among the first to enter the city, but only a few days later they were themselves besieged by Kerbogha. atabeg of Mosul.
 On 28 June 1098, the crusaders marched out to meet him in battle.
 Robert and Hugh of Vermandois led the first of six divisions.
 Kerbogha was defeated and the Muslim-held citadel finally surrendered to the crusaders.
 Robert, along with Bohemond, Raymond, and Godfrey, occupied the citadel, but Bohemund soon claimed the city for himself.
 Raymond also claimed it, but Robert supported Bohemund in this dispute.